Safety in the Process Industries

 N Standards (mainly British) Relating to Personal Protective Equipment and Clothing

-P Ergonomie and Anthrometric Factors to be Considered in Setting Up Industries and Transferring Technologies
+P Ergonomic and Anthrometric Factors to be Considered in Setting up Industries and Transferring Technologies

 List of Abbreviations